lfpareja/lfpareja.github.io/_pages/home.md

 **I'm a Physical Oceanographer working on Coastal Ocean Dynamics and Air-Sea Interaction.**
 ---

 I'm an Assistant Research Professor in the Department of Marine and Coastal Sciences at Rutgers University.
-I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA).
+I teach Numerical Modeling of the Ocean and Atmosphere.